akuklev/algebraic-theories/README.md

 We adopt a slight modification of definition in [Hen19] allowing for weak model categories degenerate subcategories of inclusions or projections to recover a finite-product categories and product-preserving functors between them (Lawvere theories) as a trivial case of weak model categories and model functors between them, by equiping finite-product categories with trivial weak model structure: let the subcategory of inclusions be empty, and the subcategory of projections be the wide subcategory of `C` with maps composed out of isomorphisms and canonic projections of direct products (always nonempty since a finite-product category always has a terminal object).
 Now consider the model functor from such a category into a model category `D`.
 It consists of a functor `f` from `C` to `D` mapping projections into projections (thus product-preserving), and a functor `f' : D^cof -> C`.
 Since `f'` has to map inclusions to inclusions, and `C` has none, the category `D` also has to have no inclusions as well.

-In order to interpret XATs in weak model categories we'll need an additional property, the Frobenius condition:
+In order to interpret XATs in weak model categories we'll need an additional property, the (?functorial?)
+Frobenius condition:
-— Fibered products preserve trivial inclusions.
+- Fibered products preserve trivial inclusions.

 # Exposition of the Formalism